 - Limit of tax deductions under Section 80C was also increased to Rs.
 1.5 lakhs from Rs.
 50,000.

-- The tax deductions on interest paid on a home loan was upped to Rs.
+- The tax deductions on interest paid on a home loan were upped to Rs.
 2 lakhs.

 - In Budget 2017, Arun Jaitley had slashed the tax rate from 10% to 5% for those with annual income between Rs.
 2, 50,001 and Rs.
 5 lakhs.

-Will there be Any Tax Relief for Those with Annual Income of above Rs.
+Will there be Any Tax Relief for Those with an Annual Income of above Rs.
 5 Lakhs?